cosminadrianpopescu/vim-sql-workbench/README-7.md

 ## Get an object definition

-When with the cursor on top of any word in the buffer or in the result set, you can click `<leader>oi` or your own custom shortcut.
+When with the cursor on top of any word in the buffer or in the result set, you can click `alt + i` or your own custom shortcut.
 This will display that object definition if the object exists in the result set buffer or an error message.